RobotComponents/RobotComponents/README.md

 Known issues are listed [here](https://github.com/EDEK-UniKassel/RobotComponents/issues).
 If you find a bug, please help us solve it by filing a [report](https://github.com/EDEK-UniKassel/RobotComponents/issues/new).

 ## Roadmap
-Please have a look at the open [issues](https://github.com/EDEK-UniKassel/RobotComponents/issues) and [projects](https://github.com/EDEK-UniKassel/RobotComponents/projects) to know on what we are working and what we want to add and change.
+Please have a look at the open [issues](https://github.com/EDEK-UniKassel/RobotComponents/issues) and [projects](https://github.com/EDEK-UniKassel/RobotComponents/projects) to know on what we are currently working and what we want to add and change in the future.

 ## Contribute
 **Bug reports**: Please report bugs at our [issue page](https://github.com/EDEK-UniKassel/RobotComponents/issues).